-In this article, we compare the 2 models and give our verdict on which model would suit you best.
+In this article, we compare both wallets and offer our updated verdict on which one fits your needs best in 2025.

 For an in-depth look at each device, check out our Trezor One Review and Trezor Model T review.